fluree/docs.flur.ee/src/content/docs/identity/signatures.md

 ## Signatures

-In FlureeDB, we take the SHA3-256 of the original transaction, and sign it with the issuer's private key.
+In Fluree, we take the SHA3-256 of the original transaction, and sign it with the issuer's private key.
 This signature conforms to [RFC 6979](https://tools.ietf.org/html/rfc6979).

-For both queries and transactions, a signature is not required if the option `fdb-group-open-api` is set to true (default [config option](/docs/getting-started/installation#config-options) for the downloaded version of FlureeDB).
+For both queries and transactions, a signature is not required if the option `fdb-group-open-api` is set to true (default [config option](/docs/getting-started/installation#config-options) for the downloaded version of Fluree).

 If you do need to specify a signature, the signature may either be in the Authorization header (for all queries submitted) or in the signature map (for all transactions).